Localization detection based on quantum dynamics: Conclusions

-We investigated the method assuming the use of a quantum device to detect the disorder-induced localization.
-The localization in a disordered spin chain is detected by evaluating the magnetization and the twist overlap at the end of time evolution for many disorder realizations.
+We investigated a method that assumes the use of a quantum device to detect disorder-induced localization.
+Localization in a disordered spin chain is detected by evaluating the magnetization and twist overlap at the end of the time evolution for many disorder realizations.
 Numerical simulations demonstrated how the magnetization and twist overlap characteristics change between the thermal and localized phases.
+We found evident differences between them, although the existence of a phase transition was not decided.
+The disorder-strength dependence of the magnetization and twist overlap is robust against static noises in the interaction between spins and the local field.

-The twist overlap evaluated with the wave function at the end of time evolution behaves similar to the one calculated using eigenstates in the middle of energy spectra.
-In other words, the twist overlap after time evolution can work as a probe of the MBL transition.
-Because the twist overlap is easily obtained from the measurement of qubits in a quantum device, the twist overlap will be a promising probe for detecting MBL in quantum-computing approaches.
+Under the condition in this work, the twist overlap evaluated using the wave function at the end of the time evolution behaved similarly to that calculated using eigenstates in the middle of the energy spectrum.
+In other words, the twist overlap after time evolution can provide information on the properties of eigenstates beyond the memory effect.
+The twist overlap is easily obtained from the measurement of qubits in a quantum device.
+Although this work assumes an ideal quantum device, the results suggest that the twist overlap is a promising probe for detecting MBL in quantum computing approaches.